 He opened the door of the classroom and silence immediately fell inside it before it broke out to not-so silent giggling and too obvious staring from his students.
 He sighed.
 So much for Class A students…

 Unlike other universities, the students in this school didn't change rooms and only the teachers were the ones who changed rooms.
 It was like elementary, really.
 He was this class's homeroom teacher and taught Stringed Instruments, all types, to his class.
-He specialized in the violin, though he had never played for them once.
+He specialized in the violin, though he had never played for them even once.
 They were talented students who didn't need to be taught about their own forte and he could be proud to be their teacher, if only they didn't have the habit of lustfully starting at him or drooling at him while in class.

 He spoke with cool voice as he started checking attendance.
 Every name he called would give him a silent giggle in return and he knew they were present even before they raised their hand to confirm it.
 It was annoying.
 "Kuroi, Kurosaki…" He glanced at his class when he heard nothing.
 "Kurosaki?
 Absent?"